seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab02-Implement-Authentication-and-Authorization-by-using-Azure-AD-and-RBAC-policies/LabExercise-4.md

 ## Exercise 4: Enable Security Default / Disable Security Defaults

 In this exercise you are going to Enable or disable the security defaults.
-Security defaults make it easier to help protect your organization from identity-related attacks with preconfigured security settings:
+Security defaults make it easier to help protect your organization from identity-related attacks with preconfigured security settings.
+It enforces the following:

   - Requiring all users to register for Azure AD Multi-Factor Authentication.
   - Requiring administrators to do multifactor authentication.